nesheep5/rough-erd/README.md

 # rough-erd
 This tool creates a rough ER Diagram.
 It uses the ID to create a ERD.
-(Not use FOREIGN KEY)
+(Not using FOREIGN KEY)
 It can make ERD Text([PlantUml](http://plantuml.com) Format), PNG, and SVG.

 ## Sample ERD